 \subsection{MPE}

 In MPE, we build our architecture based on MADDPG, where the critic is based on state and action pair and therefore we construct state-action based Euclidean graph processed by ${\rm E}(3)$-invariant critic.
-We also construct a observation based Euclidean graph processed by an ${\rm E}(3)$-equivariant actor.
+We also construct an observation-based Euclidean graph processed by an ${\rm E}(3)$-equivariant actor.

 \textbf{State-action based Euclidean graph} Based on the information in the state $s=\{(\bvec{x}_v,\bvec{f}_v)\}_{v\in\mathcal{V}}$, $\mathcal{V}$ and $\bvec{x}$ have already been well-defined.
 The graph $\mathcal{E}$ is densely connected, i.e., $\mathcal{E}=\{(v_1,v_2):v_1\in \mathcal{V},v_2\in \mathcal{V},v_1\neq v_2\}$.
 We can pad the dummy $\bvec{0}$ action for non-controllable entities, i.e., landmarks and preys, to have actions for all entities: $A=\{\bvec{a}_i\}_{i\in \mathcal{N}^a}\cup\{\bvec{0}\}_{v\in \mathcal{N}^l}\cup\{\bvec{0}\}_{v\in \mathcal{N}^p}$.
 We can then design the node feature $\bvec{f}^{\rm node}_{\rm feature}$, node attribute $\bvec{f}^{\rm node}_{\rm attribute}$, and edge attribute $\bvec{f}^{\rm edge}_{\rm attribute}$ based on the information in the input features $\bvec{f}^{\rm in}=\bvec{f}=\{\bvec{v}_v\}_{v\in\mathcal{V}}$ and actions $A$.
 The node feature of each node consists of its own absolute velocity, the $l_2$ norm of its own absolute velocity, its own action, and $l_2$ norm of its own action.
 Specifically, $\bvec{f}^{\rm node}_{\rm feature}=\{[\bvec{v}_v,\norm{\bvec{v}_v}, \bvec{a}_v,\norm{\bvec{a}_v}]\}_{v\in\mathcal{V}}$.
 We can specify the ${\rm E}(3)$-equivariancy of both absolute velocities and actions, and ${\rm E}(3)$-invariancy of the associated $l_2$ norms in SEGNN to preserve physical constraints.
 The node attribute is the set of node\_types $\in\{\text{agent, landmark, prey}\}$, i.e., $\bvec{f}^{\rm node}_{\rm attribute}=\{[\text{node\_type}(v)]\}_{v\in\mathcal{V}}$.
 The node types are ${\rm E}(3)$-invariant.
 The edge attribute is the set of relative positions, i.e., $\bvec{f}^{\rm edge}_{\rm attribute}=\{[\bvec{x}_{v_1}-\bvec{x}_{v_2}]\}_{(v_1,v_2)\in\mathcal{E}}$, which is ${\rm E}(3)$-equivariant.